The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 To enrich your discussions about a sense of belonging, you may want to address the number of times characters in these stories tried to change themselves to fit in, to belong, and to conform to majority expectations and standards.

-If you want to surf the whole list of books I recommend for teaching about belonging, I've compiled them all here into a list on Amazon.
+If you want to surf the whole list of books on belonging that I recommend, I've compiled them all here into a list on Amazon.

-This free theme unit is packed with lesson ideas, student journal pages, discussion prompts, self-reflections, bulletin board materials, and more.
+This free SEL Belonging unit is packed with editable lesson plans, belonging activities, student journal pages, belonging questions and discussion prompts, self-reflections, belonging bulletin board materials, and more.
 YES!
 Everything you see below for the belonging theme is FREE!

 If you need digital resources, I’ve got you covered with Google Slides versions of each theme set.
 Grab your FREE slides for belonging here.